If you read this article, you’ve probably understood that residential property is not your only option when investing in Singapore.

-According to the Residential Act, you can freely buy the following property types, without seeking approval from the SLA:
+According to the Residential Act, you can freely buy the following property types without seeking approval from the SLA:

-- Shophouse (for commercial use)
+- Shophouses (for commercial use)

 - Industrial and commercial properties

-Thus, you’re free to buy any kind of commercial property and generally treated in the same way as locals.
+You’re free to buy any kind of commercial property and generally treated in the same way as locals.